MicrosoftDocs/appcenter-docs/docs/sdk/push/includes/unity-intercept.md

         foreach (var data in e.CustomData)
             customData += data.Key + " = " + data.Value + Environment.NewLine;

-    // Message and title cannot be read from a background notification object.
+    // Message and title can't be read from a background notification object.
     // Message being a mandatory field, you can use that to check foreground vs background. if (string.IsNullOrEmpty(e.Message))
     {